 - confidential meetings between the mediator and each party

-- discussion of possible methods to resolve the dispute
+- discussion of possible solutions

 The mediation process is confidential and not open to the public.
 Information provided at the mediation is without prejudice and cannot be used for any other purpose or referred to at a hearing or subsequent proceedings.